 Researchers are breaking new technological ground in the development of novel accelerators.
 The limits of feasibility are being continually redefined: researchers are now implementing accelerator concepts that were barely imaginable just a few years ago.

-Expansion to BESSY VSR (variable-pulse-length storage ring)
+BESSY VSR (variable-pulse-length storage ring)

 For the future projects bERLinPro and BESSY VSR, teams are developing cavities made of superconducting niobium.
 Cavities are hollow-chamber resonators.
 As the accelerated electrons fly through them, the electron bunches can recover some of the energy they have given off as X-ray light.
 Superconducting niobium cavities can thus help to generate a beam of extremely high quality and stability.
 This is where HZB is doing pioneering work.
 Physicists are developing the cavities with high currents in mind and are working out how to suppress unwanted oscillations efficiently.